DennisD2/pdptools/README.md

 # pdptools
+Tools to communicate with and upload code to physical PDP11 connected via RS232.

 * lst2deposit - creates a SIMH deposit file from a MACRO11 LST file
 * pdpcom - allows to upload deposit file content to a serial attached PDP11